wp-plugins/woo-widget-product-slideshow/readme.txt

 == Support ==

-Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/woocommerce-widget-product-slideshow/#tab-reviews) on the Pro Versions Home page.
+Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/woocommerce-widget-product-slideshow/#help_tab) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.3 - 2013/03/06 =
+* Feature: Updated plugins code so that it is 100% compatible with WooCommerce V2.0 and backwards.

 = 1.0.2 - 2013/01/09 =
 * Tweak: Updated Support and Pro Version link URL's on wordpress.org description, plugins and plugins dashboard.
 Links were returning 404 errors since the launch of the all new a3rev.com mobile responsive site as the base e-commerce permalinks is changed.

 = 1.0.1 - 2012/12/01 =
 * Fixed: Use Relative File Path of image instead of using Image URL's.
 This fix is for  servers that have disabled URL file-access in parameter of getimagesize function.

 = 1.0 - 2012/11/06 =
 * Initial release.